Image

 Candid Fact The first state pension was introduced in January 1909 (The 'Lloyd George Pension'), although in those days the chances of the Government actually having to payout were slim - the retirement age was set at 70 even though a man's life expectancy at birth was only 50!

-The retirement age is currently 65 for men and 60 for women (increasing to 65 by November 2018) and life expectancy at birth is now around 89 and 92 respectively for men and women (source: ONS cohort figs).
-However, the fact we're all living longer is one of the reasons the state pension retirement age is due to increase to 66 by 2020 and 68 by 2046 for both both sexes.
+The retirement age is currently 66.
+Life expectancy at birth is now around 89 and 92 respectively for men and women (source: ONS cohort figs).
+However, the fact we're all living longer is one of the reasons the state pension retirement age is due to increase to 67 by 2028 and 68 by 2046 for both both sexes.

 The state pension increases each year inline with the greater of prices, average earnings and 2.5%, a so-called 'triple guarantee'.
 The earnings link had been scarpped by the Thatcher Government in favour of prices in 1980, but was restored via the triple guarantee in April 2011.